 We can provide advice, but appointees must make their own travel and living arrangements.
 They will need to seek additional funding elsewhere to cover any expenses that exceed the grant.

 The Role of Fellows

-Fellows will be affiliated with the interdisciplinary programme and international staff of the Department.
-During their stay, holders of the Fellowship will be required to give one lecture to staff of the department.
-In addition, they may wish to give one seminar to graduates and postgraduate students.
-Fellows will be asked to submit a revised text of the lecture for publication within a month after their stay ends.
-In consultation with each Fellow, the Department will see to publication of the lecture in a suitable high-impact journal.
+Fellows will be affiliated with the interdisciplinary programme and international staff of the Department, and provided with office space.
+Fellows will be welcome to attend classes and seminars, to work with the staff of the Department, meet affiliated partners, such as staff of King’s Digital Lab, and access Strand campus and all facilities of the Maughan Library.
+During their stay, holders of the Fellowship will be required to give one lecture to staff of the Department.
+In addition, they may give one seminar to graduate and postgraduate students.
+The Department will appoint Mentors during the period of their stay to advise Fellows on writing and publishing, so that if they wish, they may submit a revised version of their lecture for publication in a suitable high-impact journal.

 How and When to Apply?